G-Node/nix/docs/finding_things.md

    contain information about the stored data.

 ## Standardization helps

+Having a well-defined data model and the respective APIsto store and annotate scientific data with a is a huge step toward standardization and reusability.
 As mentioned [before](./standardization.md), if the file is created according to known definitions, finding stuff in an unknown file is considerably simplified.

 For example, in case one looks for the voltage recording made on the first channel and it is further known that the file is created